 1. THE CREDIT CARD RUN-UP MISTAKE: Don't use your credit cards once you have made your decision to file bankruptcy.
-Consumer debts incurred for luxury goods and services owed to a single creditor in excess of $500.00 within 90 days of filing are presumed to be non-dischargeable and may be found to be due and owing.
-Cash advances of more than $750.00 within 70 days of filing are presumed to be non-dischargeable and may be found to be due and owing.
-Don't jeopardize your "fresh start" by running up your credit cards.
+Consumer debts incurred for luxury goods and services, and or cash advances, owed to a single creditor in excess of $750.00 within 90 days of filing are presumed to be non-dischargeable (meaning-you still owe the debt) Don't jeopardize your "fresh start" by running up your credit cards.

-3. THE LIQUIDATE YOUR RETIREMENT ACCOUNT MISTAKE: Retirement accounts are generally protected under state and federal law.
-You can eliminate your debt and keep whatever you have in an ERISA qualified account (IRA, 401K etc.) free and clear.
+3. THE LIQUIDATE YOUR RETIREMENT ACCOUNT MISTAKE: Retirement accounts are protected under state and federal law.
+You can eliminate your debt and protect the entire balance of the funds held in an ERISA qualified account (IRA, 401K etc.).
 Many individuals drain their retirement accounts in a futile attempt to pay down credit card debt.

 4. THE TRANSFER YOUR PROPERTY OUT OF YOUR NAME MISTAKE: A bankruptcy trustee can undo a transfer of property that previously belonged to you.
 This can occur if the transfer was made within two years of the filing of the bankruptcy with the intent to hinder, delay or defraud a creditor.

-6. THE FAILURE TO APPEAR AT COURT PROCEEDINGS MISTAKE: If there's a collection case pending against you in state or federal court, don't assume that you can avoid the court process simply because you've decided to file bankruptcy.
-Until your bankruptcy case is filed, a collection case continues.
+7. THE FAILURE TO APPEAR AT COURT PROCEEDINGS MISTAKE: If there's a collection case pending against you in state or federal court, don't assume that you can avoid the court process simply because you've decided to file bankruptcy.
+Until your bankruptcy case is filed, a collection case continues to the bitter end.

 2445 South Volusia Ave, C-1

 Orange City, FL 32763

 Daytona Beach, All of East Volusia and Palm Coast Office: